Skip to main content

 Art Editor

-Leon is Professor and Head of Art History at The Open University.
-Along with a range of edited and co-edited books on modern and contemporary art and aesthetics, museums and curating, cultural policy and anthropology.
+Leon is Professor of Art History at The Open University.
+Along with a range of edited and co-edited books on modern and contemporary art and aesthetics, museums and curating, cultural policy and anthropology, he is the author of Timed Out: Art and the Transnational Caribbean (Manchester 2011) and Phenomenal Difference: A Philosophy of Black British Art (Liverpool 2017).

 Lizzy Attree